adejonghm/custom_install/README.md

-# Installation script for Xubuntu 18.04
+# Installation script for Ubuntu XFCE

 ## How to Use